archlinux/aur/README.md

 # pamac-flatpak
-A Gtk3 frontend for libalpm (with AUR, Flatpak and AppIndicator support)
+A Gtk3 frontend for libalpm (with AUR, Flatpak, and AppIndicator support)

 # Attribution
-This package is a modified version of [pamac-all](https://aur.archlinux.org/packages/pamac-all) with Snapd removed. <br >
+This package is a modified version of [pamac-nosnap](https://aur.archlinux.org/packages/pamac-nosnap) with slightly different install and build scripts. <br >

+It was originally based on [pamac-all](https://aur.archlinux.org/packages/pamac-all) with snapd removed.

 # Notes
 The Flathub Beta repository is enable by default. <br >